 Drifting slicks, resulting from the March 24, 1989 event known as the Exxon Valdez Oil Spill (EVOS), contacted some of Kodiak Island's shoreline.
-According to maps obtained from the State of Alaska Department of Natural Resources, the shorelines of the subject parcels were not contacted.
-The impact of the spill on non-oiled areas, more than five years after the spill, is the subject of on-going debates.
-The appraisers are not qualified to evaluate the arguments and arrive at a conclusion.
-No evidence of other environmental issues were noted during our aerial inspections.
-As instructed, the subject properties are appraised as if "contaminant-free".
+According to maps obtained from the State of Alaska Department of Natural Resources, the shorelines of some the subject parcels were contacted.
+However, by the spring of

-25. Memo provided by U. S. Fish and Wildlife Service
+26. Memo provided by U. S. Fish and Wildlife Service